jamestmartin/desert-of-the-surreal/README.md

 * (Thesis) There is a dilemma between dependent types, the fire triangle of dependent types, and an interpretation of quantum computation as a hidden-variable theory.
 * (Thesis) There is a paraconsistent alternative to the metalinguistic hierarchy based on the problems of definability of truth and definability of falsity in paraconsistent systems.

+### Preliminaries of Systems Theory
+* A system is a formal language or grammar or automata together with a formal semantic.
+* A metasystem is a formal language or grammar or automata together with a formal semantic that maps the language to the semantic or the semantic to the language of the object system where the metasystem is generally higher order than the object system.

+### Definitions of Paraquality Systems
 A system is called a syntactically paraconsistent system to some degree if it invalidates (or invalidates-by-epsilon-degrees) any of the following:
 * Law of Duns Scotus in the object system
 * Non Contradiction on the right hand side of the turnstile in the object system